hakanmerdan/EEESeaBoat2025/doc/brief.md

 ### Reflection

-**Date of assessment:  Weekly**
+**Date of assessment:  12 June 2025**

-Complete a an online form each week to reflect on your professional practice
+Individual Reflection Form will be added to project report appendix.

 Marks weighting: 5%

 ### Interim Presentation

-**Date of assessment:  29 May 2024**
+**Date of assessment:  29 May 2025**

 The interim presentation is an opportunity to show your progress mid-way through the project.
 You should prepare a presentation showing your high-level design, research and technical progress so far.